emaildojo/knowledgebase/content/Email Deliverability/How-to-set-up-DKIM-records-for-a-domain-registered-with-Namecheap.md

 ## Setting up DKIM record

-To add a required record to your domain using Namecheap's BasicDNS, PremiumDNS, or FreeDNS, follow these steps:
+**To add a required record to your domain using Namecheap's BasicDNS, PremiumDNS, or FreeDNS, follow these steps:**

-**To set up DKIM records for your domain, follow these steps:**

 **Step-1:**  Sign into your Namecheap account in the top left corner of the page.